-Examples of topics covered at different lectures: HPC crash course, Triton kickstarts, Linux Shell, Parallel programming models: MPI and OpenMP, GPU computing, Python for scientists, Data analysis with R and/or Python, Matlab, HTCondor and many others.
+Examples of topics covered at different lectures: HPC crash course, Triton kickstarts, Linux Shell, Parallel programming models: MPI and OpenMP, GPU computing, Python for scientists, Data analysis with R and/or Python, Matlab and many others.

 If you are interested in a re-run of our past courses or if you want to suggest a new course, please take this survey.

-Future courses Spring-Summer 2023 courses - We are always adding interesting courses.
+Future courses Autumn 2023 courses - Linux Shell, CodeRefinery, Python for Scientific Computing, … and more!
+We are always adding interesting courses.
 Please check this page once in a while.
 If you are interested in a re-run of our past courses or if you want to suggest a new course, please take this survey.